OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Measure-Command.md

 ### System.Management.Automation.PSObject

-You can pipe an object to `Measure-Command`.
+You can pipe an object to this cmdlet.

 ## OUTPUTS

 ### System.TimeSpan

-`Measure-Command` returns a time span object that represents the result.
+This cmdlet returns a time span object representing the result.

 ## NOTES